-Australia's COVID-19 vaccine rollout hasn't exactly gone to plan, with recent estimates suggesting it could take until 2023 for the entire population to get their jab.
+Australia's COVID-19 vaccine program hasn't exactly gone to plan, with multiple setbacks slowing down the federal government's rollout.
 Here are the numbers.

 When playful footage of a jersey-clad Scott Morrison and 84-year-old World War II survivor Jane Malysiak rolling up their sleeves was broadcast across the country, Australians had every reason to be hopeful the coronavirus pandemic might be coming to an end.